-The proportion of each test item selected across all Item Mnemonic conducted to test age effects for each test item: target, similar lure, and foil (see Figure
+The proportion of each test item selected across all Item Mnemonic Discrimination test trials was calculated for each participant.
+One-way ANOVAs were conducted to test age effects for each test item: target, similar lure, and foil (see Figure 2).